 Average property and rent prices

 To get a more exact answer, we can look at average prices.
 House prices and rents fluctuate widely throughout the country.
 What may give you a tiny one-bedroom flat in London, may give you a small mansion elsewhere.
-When renting, the average cost per month are £820 across England but a whopping £1,730 for London.
-For sake of this post, let us look at average data from the UK House Price Index and the HomeLet Rental Index:
+When renting, the average cost per month is £820 across England but a whopping £1,730 for London.

 House price: £227,000